garrandall/popular-music-data/tracks/strip-chris-brown-kevin-k-mac-mccall.md

 And everybody wanna touch ya
 You're moving right, wanna see whats up under
 Then back it up, beep beep, like a trucker
-Nice thighs, nice waist, and you know I cant forget about your face But don't none of that matter, I'm about to make your pocket fatter
+Nice thighs, nice waist, and you know I can't forget about your face But don't none of that matter, I'm about to make your pocket fatter

 Girl I just wanna see you strip right now, cause its late babe